 A. Her drug reaction could go away with time so there would be no issue.

-B. She could have a harmful reaction to the medicine.
+B. She could have a life-threatening reaction to the medicine.

 C. Her body would fight back by setting off an allergic reaction.